malsatin/EiffelWebForms/README.md

 ## Installation

  - Run webforms.ecf in EiffelStudio later than 17.1.
- - Give in a moment to compile.
+ - Give it a moment to compile.
  - Run application.
+ - ..
+ - Or just run webforms.exe

 ## Access